inbrainz/cerebro/knowledge_units/food/fish.md

 ### Current topic
 > [Food](../../topics/food.md)
 ### Output
 > Did you know that a healthy, balanced diet should include at least 2 portions of fish a week?
 It&#039;s a good source of many vitamins, minerals and omega-3 fatty acids, which can help to keep your heart healthy.
 Salmon is my favorite choice.
-Would you like to talk about something else?
+Would you like to know more about food?
 ### Go to Topic
 > [Food](../../topics/food.md)